Safety

 If, in the future, it becomes necessary to perform maintenance on or replace the EFV on your service line, you will be billed $750 per repair or replacement.

-You are not required to have an EFV installed; this notification is intended only to make customers of Jointly Owned Natural Gas aware of their availability.
+You are not required to have an EFV installed; this notification is intended only to make customers of Mid-State Energy aware of their availability.

 Excess Flow Valve Notice